ThanoRA: Task Heterogeneity-Aware Multi-Task Low-Rank Adaptation: Experiments

 \subsubsection{Visualization of Rank Allocation.}

-\Cref{fig:Rank_Allocation} visualizes the layer-wise rank allocation of ThanoRA across different mixtures of tasks.
-In the four-task mixture, we observe that DocVQA~\cite{mathew2021docvqa} receives the highest ranks in shallow layers, while IconQA~\cite{IconQA_NeurIPS21} consistently obtains the lowest, consistent with the relative complexity of their visual inputs (Please refer to Appendix~\ref{sec:Appendix_A_Datasets} for dataset details).
-This aligns with the intuition that DocVQA involves complex document images with rich visual structure, whereas IconQA contains simple visual input in the form of cartoon-style icons.
-These results support prior findings that shallow layers of MLLMs primarily focus on cross-modal fusion~\cite{zhang2024cross}.
-In contrast, deeper layers allocate higher ranks to ScienceQA~\cite{ScienceQA_NeurIPS22,huang2025keeping}, reflecting its heavy reliance on complex textual reasoning and abstract inference, which is consistent with the role of later layers in semantic processing.
+Fig.~\ref{fig:Rank_Allocation} visualizes the layer-wise rank allocation of ThanoRA across task mixtures.
+In the four-task setting, DocVQA~\cite{mathew2021docvqa} receives the highest ranks in shallow layers, while IconQA~\cite{IconQA_NeurIPS21} consistently obtains the lowest, consistent with the relative complexity of their visual inputs (see Appendix~\ref{sec:Appendix_A_Datasets}).
+This supports prior findings that shallow layers of MLLMs focus on cross-modal fusion~\cite{zhang2024cross}.
+In contrast, deeper layers allocate higher ranks to ScienceQA~\cite{ScienceQA_NeurIPS22,huang2025keeping}, reflecting its reliance on complex textual reasoning, consistent with the semantic role of later layers.